-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision PSHE, mindfulness and circle time sessions include all pupils.
-We are a nurturing school and aim to develop the whole child.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision PSHE, 'Culture of the Heart' mindfulness and circle time sessions We are a nurturing school and aim to develop the whole child.
 Pupils have access to the SENDCO and adults throughout the school who are always available if children need to talk.
 Risk assessments would be put in place if it were deemed necessary.
 Staff have received TISUK (Trauma Informed and Mental Health Aware School) training and use this approach to support the emotional wellbeing of the children.
-The school has a relationship policy There is a 'I wish my teacher knew' Children can become playground leaders and Y6 buddies, helping the younger children settle into the playground and playing with individuals who feel lonely or upset.
+The school has a relationship policy There is a 'I wish my teacher knew' postbox for children to express their worries Well-being and mental health is often discussed in class and in assemblies The school has a kindness tree and kindness is a quality that is promoted throughout the school Children can become playground leaders and Y6 buddies, helping the younger children settle into the playground and playing with individuals who feel lonely or upset.
 There is a friendship stop on the playground if children need someone to play with The SENDCO or appropriately trained TAs work with small groups of children on developing social skills and emotional resilience.
-1 to 1 mental health support sessions guided by TIS principles (Trauma informed and mental health school) are offered to those who need it TACs/Early Support meetings and annual reviews are supported by a range of agencies and all support and advice is actioned accordingly.
-Additional support for pupils can be requested from: CAMHS Social care Penhaligon's Friends Educational Psychologist Dreadnought Occupational Therapist Local Authority support teams Speech and Language Therapist Behaviour Support Service Local secondary schools
+1 to 1 mental health support sessions guided by TIS principles (Trauma informed and mental health school) are offered to those who need it When necessary the school works in partnership with Penhaligon's Friends to help children deal with bereavement.
+For some children various types of work breaks are given (a change in activity, physical movement, structures activity) as part of their structured timetables.
+TACs/Early Support meetings and annual reviews are supported by a range of agencies and all support and advice is actioned accordingly.
+Additional support for pupils can be requested from: CAMHS Social care Penhaligon's Friends Educational Psychologist Dreadnought Occupational Therapist Local Authority support teams Speech and Language Therapist Behaviour Support Service Local secondary schools Dyslexia team Pupils with specific medical needs have individual health care plans, which are monitored and regularly updated by our Lead First Aider.
+Key staff have team teach training The school have created 'The Glade' which is a quiet space for children who need someone quiet to chat with an adult about concerns and worries